 - whenever possible, physical education is preferable to online education;

-- study delays must be avoided at all costs;
+- study delays must be avoided as much as possible;

-- the measures should not result in higher fees for students;
+- the measures should not result in higher tuition fees for students;

 - studying at Tio must remain fun.